ers-stars/dolphot_jwst/docs/source/dracoII/acs.rst

 .. _asts:

-For this example, we will produce run DOLPHOT on the HST/ACS F606W and F814W imaging of Draco II taken as part of program GO-14734.
+For this example, we will run DOLPHOT on the HST/ACS F606W and F814W imaging of Draco II taken as part of program GO-14734.

 Files
 ------------